Notice: This page requires JavaScript to function properly.

 Python Functions Tutorial

-You have already explored positional and optional arguments.
-But what if a function has many arguments or you do not know all of them in advance?
-You can handle this using arbitrary arguments (variable-length arguments).
-These arguments let a function accept any number of inputs, making it flexible and adaptable.
+You already know positional and optional arguments.
+But when a function may receive many inputs or you don’t know them in advance, you can use arbitrary positional arguments.
+They allow a function to accept any number of values.

 Note